 Vinyl flooring can endure common household activities that can sometimes cause other flooring types to experience premature wear and tear.
 Here are some of the reasons why it can be perfect for your bathroom or kitchen:

 With vinyl tiles, the sealing between each tile will need to be completely sealed to prevent any liquid from seeping between and underneath.

 Whereas a vinyl sheet can provide one mass covering over the whole floor and attach to the base of the walls, to ensure it is watertight and provides total coverage.

 Vinyl flooring for kitchens is ideal.
 As an environment where spillages can regularly occur, it can be easily wiped clean with a damp mop to avoid any lasting stains.

-Since the initial 1930s, designs have been developed and vinyl flooring is now available in a whole host of colours and patterns to suit your tastes and complement your surrounding interior – whether it’s printed patterns or a more natural looking stone affect that takes your fancy.
+Since the initial 1930s, designs have been developed and vinyl flooring is now available in a whole host of colours and patterns to suit your tastes and complement your surrounding interior – whether it’s printed patterns or a more natural-looking stone effect that takes your fancy.